FThompsonBrowes/FT_devsite/_projects/Tableau_API d2.md

   1) a Tableau Public account

   2) create and upload all the Tableau Workbooks that you want to filter together to your Tableau Public account.
-Each workbook should contain one **tableau dashboard**.
+Each workbook should contain **1 tableau dashboard only**.

 *Note: The set of Tableau Workbooks must contain a shared data field and all workbooks must use the shared data field as a filter on all **tableau workbook sheets**.*